blinkmobile/blob-uploader/README.md

 "id": "003d96d4-31a8-4740-8b3a-5106aadf9b6d"
 }
 ```
-[2] Send a PUT request with your file to the "putURL"
+2. Send a PUT request with your file to the "putURL"

-[3] Retrieve your file later using the "getURL"
+3. Retrieve your file later using the "getURL"

-[4] Optional - Call service again passing the returned id to retrieve new URL's to the same S3 object with a new expiry time
+4. OPTIONAL - Make an HTTP PUT request to https://YOUR_HOST_NAME/v1/signedURL/YOUR_ID Where YOUR_ID is an ID previously returned via the service.
+This is intended to be used to retrieve URL's with a new expiry time for an existing blob

 NOTE: The URLs will last for 24 hours.
-You can call Blob Uploader again, passing the same file name, to get two new URLs that will point to the same file.